astravant/digitalgarden/_pages/about.md

 Hi,

-Please connect if you are interested in:

-I'm really interested in the below areas - if they're things you like to chat about, please message me.
+Interested in the below areas?
+If they're things you like to chat about, please message me.

 - Genomics
 - Robotics